griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

 ###Host necessary files for the course

-Currently, all miscellaneous data files, annotations, etc are hosted on an ftp server at the Genome Institute.
+Currently, all miscellaneous data files, annotations, etc. are hosted on an ftp server at the Genome Institute.
 In the future more data files could be pre-loaded onto the EBS snapshot.

 * Files copied to: /gscmnt/sata102/info/ftp-staging/pub/rnaseq/
 * Appear here: http://genome.wustl.edu/pub/rnaseq/